 Merge to 32-bit HDR Plugin for Lightroom

-This plugin does not offer Photomatix HDR Tone Mapping.
-If you want to use Photomatix from Lightroom, please use the Export to Photomatix Pro Plugin instead, which is included for free in Photomatix Pro.
+This plugin does not render the Floating Point TIFF file it creates.
+If you want to create HDR photos from Lightroom with Photomatix HDR Tone Mapping and Exposure Fusion, please download instead the Export to Photomatix Pro Plugin, which is included for free in Photomatix Pro.

 Download the Plug-in by clicking one of the links below depending on your OS:

 Merge to 32-bit HDR Plug-in 1.1 for Windows 64-bit (Vista 64-bit / 7 64-bit / 8 64-bit)

 Merge to 32-bit HDR Plug-in 1.1 for Windows 32-bit (Vista 32-bit / 7 32-bit / 8 32-bit)

 Merge to 32-bit HDR Plug-in 1.1 for Mac OS X (10.5 / 10.6 / 10.7 / 10.8 / 10.9)

 - After installation, restart Lightroom if you are on Windows (or used the installer on Mac)

 - Select bracketed photos from either the Filmstrip or the Grid.

 - Select Export and then Merge to 32-bit HDR